danielwoodie/fireplace/content/blog/post-1.md

       </div>
       <div class="step" data-step="12">
       <p>So What?</p>
-        <div>Taken together, these real returns could be used to provide not just single estimates but a distribution of possible outcomes.
+        <div>These real returns could be used to provide not just single estimates but a distribution of possible outcomes.
         </div>
       </div>
     </article>